-Although it is said one should not judge a book by its cover, when in 1856 the V&A (then South Kensington Museum) acquired a 16th-century album of botanical watercolours by Jacques Le Moyne de Morgues, it was its original 16th-century binding that prompted the purchase, leaving the artworks inside almost forgotten for about 65 years.
-Yet, it was precisely thanks to this that these watercolours have been preserved and still appear fresh and vividly coloured.
+Although it is said one should not judge a book by its cover, when in 1856 the South Kensington Museum (later renamed the V&A) acquired a 16th-century album of botanical watercolours by Jacques Le Moyne de Morgues, it was its original late 16th-century French binding that prompted the purchase, leaving the artworks inside overlooked and almost forgotten.

 It was only in 1922 that these 59 exquisite watercolours were recognised as Le Moyne's work – his signature 'demorogues' appearing on the inside of the front cover and on folio 1.
-Following this discovery, the leaves with watercolours were extracted from the volume to be transferred to the Prints and Drawings department (Museum nos.
+Following this discovery, the leaves with watercolours were cut out out of the sketchbook to be transferred to the Prints and Drawings department (Museum nos.
 A.M.3267a – 3267hh-1856).
 The binding, by then an empty shell, remained in the library (National Art Library, 3267-1856).

 Explore Le Moyne's botanical album

 Thanks to our digital reconstruction, you can now, for the first time since 1922, explore the full album in amazing detail.
-In particular, look out for the artist's signatures, the faint outlines in the otherwise-blank sheets of paper (see the lilies on f.
-15bis recto and the pear on f. v recto), the watermarks; the elaborate decoration of the binding, as well as the delicate watercolours.
+In particular, look out for the artist's signatures, the faint outlines in the otherwise-blank sheets of paper (see the lilies on f. v recto and the pear on f. vi recto), the watermarks; the elaborate decoration of the binding, as well as the delicate watercolours.

 Some notes about the digital reconstruction